 Apartments typically have more space than even high-end hotel suites, and apartments almost always come with kitchens.
 Even if you are not planning to do any serious cooking, it’s nice to have space to prepare coffee, tea, breakfasts, and simple snacks.

 I recommend using Airbnb for booking apartments.
-There are plenty of alternatives, but I like Airbnb, because:
+There are plenty of alternatives, but I like using Airbnb for the following reasons:

 - you can use the same website anywhere in the world